 - Improved tailings management approaches can lead to improved environmental outcomes and substantial competitive advantages for Canadian natural resource sectors by reducing overall costs for tailings management systems, decreasing the footprint of tailings facilities, preventing or mitigating risks to the environment and human health and minimizing the time required for long-term monitoring and maintenance.

-- The Minerals and Metals Sector – CanmetMINING under the Green Mining Initiative is exploring waste management options by focusing research activities on the reduction of waste volume, reduction and stabilization of contaminants in wastes, use of wastes as a resource, underground waste storage, improved design for engineered covers, assessment of climate change impacts on tailings management practices and the acceleration of rehabilitation and reuse of land.
+- The Lands and Minerals Sector – CanmetMINING under the Green Mining Initiative is exploring waste management options by focusing research activities on the reduction of waste volume, reduction and stabilization of contaminants in wastes, use of wastes as a resource, underground waste storage, improved design for engineered covers, assessment of climate change impacts on tailings management practices and the acceleration of rehabilitation and reuse of land.
 CanmetMINING is very active in tailings management science and technology.
 Two of its flagship projects are the Mine Environment Neutral Drainage (MEND) program and the Green Mines Green Energy (GMGE) initiative.
 The MEND program has developed science-based technologies to enable the operation and closure of acid-generating tailings disposal areas in a predictable, affordable, timely and environmentally acceptable manner.
 Through this multi-stakeholder initiative, Canadian mining companies and the federal and provincial governments have reduced the liability due to acidic drainage by an estimated $360 million (1996 $).
 GMGE is a CanmetMINING led consortium to examine use of “waste” organic materials to rehabilitate mine sites and establish energy crops for the production of biofuels.

 - The CanmetENERGY Laboratory-Devon conducts research and development that focuses on mitigating the environmental impact of surface-mined oil sands development.
 The reduction of fluid tailings inventory and bitumen in tailings ponds and tailings pond reclamation strategies are major activities.
 For example, the research and technology development program at NRCan-Devon on dry stackable tailings has played a significant role in the industry move to commercialize several oil sands tailings technologies, including thin-lift dewatering, rim-ditching, and centrifugation.